leogsantos5/leogsantos5/README.md

 - 👋 Hi, I’m @leogsantos5
-- 👀 I’m interested in doing cool projects outside college to practice my coding skills even more
 - 🌱 I’m currently learning PostgresSQL, Java, Python and C
 - 💞️ I’m looking to collaborate on Java, Python, SQL and C projects
 - 📫 How to reach me: just send an email or dm me on instagram @leogsantos5, I´m a cool guy ahah